TheBevyFlock/bevy-quickstart-book/book/src/setup.md

 ### Option 2: Docker Setup

 This option can be interesting if you can't install dependencies on your machine, or the setup fails for some obscure reason.
-Instead of running natively, the workshop will run in your browser using wasm and WebGL2, delegating most OS/hardware integration to the browser.
+Instead of running natively, the game will run in your browser using wasm and WebGL2, delegating most OS/hardware integration to the browser.

 #### Run a docker image from scratch